The Wellness Weavers Options

 - Gerome Charbonneau made the WW gate using gates that were at the lumberyard.

-- Tin from the deconstruction of the old middle bay roof was loaded for recycling
+- Some of the historic tin from the deconstruction of the old middle bay roof was kept

 - Megan Ewell, KSU Student, received a grant to help with clean up and she researched and helped with the "Travel the World" Quilt that we painted on the 1885 Blacksmith Stop Barn